 Both the RF inputs and outputs can be used differentially or single-ended and must be ac-coupled.
-The RF input and output impedances are nominally 50 $\Omega$ over the operating frequency range.
-The DSOP pin allows the output stage to be disabled quickly in order to protect subsequent stages from overdrive.
+The RF input and output impedances are nominally 50 Ω over the operating frequency range.
+The DSOP pin allows the output stage to be disabled quickly to protect subsequent stages from overdrive.
 The AD8340 operates off supply voltages from 4.75 V to 5.25 V while consuming approximately 130 mA.

-The AD8340 is fabricated on Analog Devices' proprietary, high performance 25 GHz SOI complementary bipolar IC process.
-It is available in a 24-lead Pb-free LFCSP package and operates over a $-40^{\circ}$ C to $+85^{\circ}$ C temperature range.
+The AD8340 is fabricated using the Analog Devices, Inc. proprietary, high performance 25 GHz SOI complementary bipolar IC process.
+It is available in a 24-lead RoHS-compliant LFCSP package and operates over a -40° C to $+85^{\circ}$ C temperature range.
 Evaluation boards are available.